NicoSB/bloom_join/README.md

 ## Installation

 To start the system, the .jar files must be launched.
-However, before following Environment Variables must be set:
+Beforehand, following Environment Variables must be set:

 DB_USER - the username for the PostgreSQL database